dodaucy/auWin/README.md

 ### Text

 The text of a window.
 Only some windows return a text.
+You can get the text with the [Display text](#display-text "Display text") action and use it for the [Any part of the text](#any-part-of-the-text "Any part of the text") select mode.

 ![text](assets/introduction/text.png)